Białystok

 Białystok is located in the Białystok Uplands of the Podlachian Plain on the banks of the Biała River, 200 km (124 mi) northeast of Warsaw.
 It has historically attracted migrants from elsewhere in Poland and beyond, particularly from Central and Eastern Europe.
 This is facilitated by the nearby border with Belarus also being the eastern border of the European Union, as well as the Schengen Area.
 The city and its adjacent municipalities constitute Metropolitan Białystok.
 The city has a warm summer continental climate, characterized by warm summers and long frosty winters.
 Forests are an important part of Białystok's character and occupy around 1846 ha (18% of the administrative area of the city) which places it as the fifth-most forested city in Poland.

 The first settlers arrived in the 14th century.
 The town grew and received its municipal charter in 1692.
 Białystok has traditionally been one of the leading centers of academic, cultural, and artistic life in Podlachia, and the most important economic center in northeastern Poland.
 Białystok was once an important center for light industry, which was the reason for the substantial growth of the city's population.
 The city continues to reshape itself into a modern middle-sized city.
 Białystok, in 2010, was on the short-list, but ultimately lost the competition, to become a finalist for European Capital of Culture in 2016.

 Etymology

 Although nowadays "stok" is translated as "slope", the initial name of the settlement came from the river flowing through it.
 In old Polish, biały stok was white river (biały - white, stok - stream; river that "slides" down the slope).
-So inconspicuous today, the Biała River (usually called Białka), flowing through the city center, gave it its name.
+Inconspicuous today, the Biała River (usually called Białka), flowing through the city center, gave it its name.

 Due to changing borders and demographics over the centuries, the city has been known as Беласток (Byelastok^{?}, Biełastok^{?} /be/), ביאַליסטאָק (Byalistok, Bjalistok), Balstogė, and Белосток (Belostok, Byelostok).